jmsherry/next-app-router-rest-demo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+Hi team!
+Thanks for the session last night.
+Sorry about my outbreak at the end.
+Might be worth having a discussion about levelling at the start of next session, before jumping into play.
+Are we still playing on Friday, or is this a good time in the story to have a social only session on Saturday?